 “There is not a lack of innovative IDEAS in communities of color, but a lack of CAPITAL and OPERATIONAL EXPERIENCE.”

 There are market-defining ideas available from Black & Latinx entrepreneurs who simply lack the accessibility to the financial backing and mentorship required to nurture and scale our ideas.
-It’s really that simple!
+It’s that simple!